For more details on Methodology click here. For more details on terminology click here.

-As the most well funded sector in absolute terms, Food Security is almost certain to reach 25% of its funding requirement, but we think that it’s unlikely that Food Security will receive 50% of what is required.
+As the most well funded sector in absolute terms, Food Security is almost certain to reach 50% of its funding requirement.
+However we think there’s a remote chance that Food Security will receive 75% of what is required.

 How does the 2022 forecast compare to previous years?

-Our forecast for 2022 is that Food Security will stay in a similar range to last year’s figure.
-The sector is forecast to receive somewhere between 33% and 55% of the current funding requirement.
+Our forecast for 2022 is that Food Security will surpass last year’s figure by a significant amount.
+In fact, the sector has already surpassed the total amount received in 2021.
+Food Security is forecast to receive somewhere between 51% and 66% of the current funding requirement.

 Funding to the sector has gradually increased over time.
 In 2016, the Food Security sector received $2.8bn, which rose to $5.5bn in 2019, before falling again to $4.9bn in 2020, and then recovering again in 2021 to $6.1bn.
 Could it be that 2020 was an aberration due to COVID-19?

 The amount of funding required for Food Security has also increased year-on-year since 2016.
 The funding requirement in 2016 was $4.8bn.
 By 2021, this had increased to $14.1bn.
-That’s a yearly increase of 24%, or put another way, an increase of 192% in just 5 years. $14bn is a huge funding ask, and if this continues in 2022 (which is likely given the trends in humanitarian needs across the world), the funding ask is almost certainly unreachable in the short and medium term.
+That’s a yearly increase of 24%, or put another way, an increase of 192% in just 5 years.
+In 2022 the requirement hit $19.7bn which is a huge funding ask, and this is almost certainly unreachable in the short and medium term.